-- display folder
+- Display folder.

-- 4GB USB memory stick

-- container (for take-home cooking)
+- Container (for take-home cooking).

-- leather shoes.
+- Shoes with a solid leather upper.

 Industrial Technology

 Students undertaking Industrial Technology build upon the experiences gained through Technology Mandatory Years 7-8.
 In particular, they focus more directly on the development of specific practical skills associated with the material being studied and the associated WHS issues arising through the use of these materials and related equipment.